Q: Is Hiring a DUI Lawyer Really Worth It?

 For that reason, the officer really can’t comment at trial as to what blood alcohol concentration he believes a driver may have had at the time based on their inability to successfully complete either the alphabet or the counting tests.

-Q: How Do You Fight a DUI When You’ve Said, “But I Only Had Two Beers”?
+Q: How Do You Fight a DUI When You’ve Said, “But I Only Had Two Beers?”

-A: The Kansas Supreme Court recently reviewed a case by the Court of Appeals called City of Wichita vs. Molitor and in that case, the driver stipulated to having consumed some amount of alcohol earlier in the evening and, in fact, he said “two beers.”
+A: The Kansas Supreme Court recently reviewed a case by the Court of Appeals called City of Wichita vs. Molitor and in that case, the driver stipulated to having consumed some amount of alcohol earlier in the evening.
+In fact, he said exactly, “two beers.”
 However, the Kansas Supreme Court made a very clear distinction between proof of prior consumption of alcohol and proof of actual impairment or inability to safely operate, and the fact that someone may have consumed one or two glasses of wine with dinner or one or two beers during the game with friends, is no longer cause for the same degree of concern that it may have once been.
-In those cases, with proper preparation we can present a very strong defense when a driver admitted to consuming a reasonable amount of alcohol during the evening prior to operating the vehicle.
+In those cases, with proper preparation, we can present a very strong defense when a driver admitted to consuming a reasonable amount of alcohol during the evening prior to operating the vehicle.

 Q: What Are Some Mistakes that Will Jeopardize Someone’s DUI Case?

 People who wait till the last minute to hire a lawyer are not allowing themselves enough time to schedule appointments to meet with these lawyers to discuss their case, so they end up taking the first lawyer who is free the following day to appear in court with them.
-The biggest mistake people make is to minimize the case, tell themselves the charges aren’t serious and ignore the case; they wish it would just go away, but they end up making snap decisions regarding representation at the eleventh hour.
+The biggest mistake people make is to minimize the case, tell themselves the charges aren’t serious, and ignore the case.
+They wish it would just go away, but they end up making snap decisions regarding representation at the eleventh hour.

 Q: What Makes a DUI Case Different from a Standard Criminal or a Traffic Case?